-Table 2 presents estimates of a logit model in which the probability that a listing will disappear is a function of the listing's rank, price, condition, and some additional variables.26 The coefficients on a listing's price and on its rank in a price-sorted list are both highly significant.
+To investigate whether the disappearance data may provide a reasonable proxy for demand, we used the data to estimate standard logit demand models.
+The first column of Table 2 presents estimates of a logit model in which the probability that a listing will disappear is a function of the listing's rank, price, condition, and some additional variables.36 The coefficients on a listing's price and on its rank in a price-sorted list are both highly significant.
 Together they indicate that disappearance displays the strong price-sensitivity that one would expect of demand in this environment.
 For example, a seller that raised its price from \$4 to \$5 and fell from first to third on the list would see its probability of disappearance drop by over one third.
 The log(Rank) variable appears more important quantitatively than that price variable, which fits with a world where low-priced firms usually sell to price-sensitive shoppers while more the sales of higher-priced firms are to less price sensitive nonshoppers.
 The right panel reports similar estimates from a model with title-fixed effects, dropping titles for which no or all listings sell.
 The estimates are fairly similar with the price coefficient becoming somewhat larger and the rank coefficient somewhat smaller.

 Holding price fixed, listings that are in better condition are significantly more likely to disappear.
 This also fits with expectations about demand.
 The maginitude of the condition effect is not very large compared to the rank effects.
 It indicates that a "good" condition copy ranked third would have about the same expected probability of disappearance as a "very good" copy ranked fourth.
 The median price difference between the third- and fourth-ranked listings is less than 50 cents.
-The two title-level controls, the lowest price at which any copy of the tile is offered and the number of listings for the title (which we have been taking as a proxy for popularity) both also have effects of the expected sign.
+The two title-level controls, the lowest price at which any copy of the title is offered and the number of listings for the title (which we have been taking as a proxy for popularity) both also have effects of the expected sign.

-The final listing-level covariate, log(StoreTitles), which reflects the number of our 318 titles for which the seller is listing at least one copy, does not have the effect one would expect in our fully rational model.
+The final listing-level covariate, log(StoreTitles), which reflects the number of the 318 titles for which the seller is listing at least one copy, does not have the effect one would expect in our fully rational model.
 By itself it might be expected to be a positive predictor of demand - sellers with more listings could be websites with greater nonshopper traffic which will sell more copies in equilibrium.
-But in our model price is supposed to be a sufficient statistic for a store's unobserved traffic level, in which case the variable would have no effect in a regression that includes price.
-Two potential reasons for a departure in this direction are that some small sellers might fail to live up to the standard of fully informed profitmaximizing behavior assumed by our model and not realize that they should be pricing relatively aggressively given their low arrival rates; or that some large sellers may set lower
+But in our model price is supposed to be a sufficient

-26The regressions also included two unreported variables: a constant and an indicator for the condition variable being missing.
+36The regressions also included two unreported variables: a constant and an indicator for the condition variable being missing.
 We construct the rank variable by sorting listings for each title on shipping inclusive rank, but it need not correspond with how consumers would have seen the listings presented both because we do not know how AbeBooks broke ties and because consumers can choose to sort on something other than the default setting.